ladak100/ladak100.github.io/todayi.md

 ### Today, I...
 #### April 2024
+Wednesday April 17th, 2024:
+- Today, I felt better
+- Today, I was reached out to by a recruiter
+- Today, I took my dog for a few walks
+- Today, I watched dune with my family
+- Today, I finished a great day by relapsing for four hours

 Tuesday April 16th, 2024:
 - Today, I felt really down. despite it being a beautiful day. despite the cherry blossoms in full bloom at robarts. despite that i woke up early. despite that i took my dog for a walk. despite that i bumped into my uncle and cousin. what have i done? what have i done? what have i done? what have i done? what have i done? what have i done?
 - Today, I worked out